 Career and Technical Education (CTE) at Sierra College is a group of programs that prepares students for entry into professional level employment opportunities, typically within one to four semesters.
-There are twenty-six programs offered at Sierra College that directly relate to industries within the Sierra District and its local labor market needs.
+There are twenty-four programs offered at Sierra College that directly relate to industries within the Sierra District and its local labor market needs.

 Our programs are led by educators with extensive expertise in their field, many of which also hold positions outside of the college, which contributes to our faculty being the most up-to-date trainers and instructors in these industries.
 Our programs are also led through Advisory Boards: professionals and leaders in each field or industry who are consulted on an on-going basis regarding program offerings, development, curriculum, labor market needs, new technology and other workplace skills necessary for graduates of these programs to be successful.